ansys/pyfluent-visualization/doc/source/api/visualization/index.rst

 =============

-Postprocessing of Fluent results can be done with either built-in Fluent postprocessing capabilities or with a PyVista or Matplotlib integration.
+Postprocessing of Fluent results can be done with either built-in Fluent postprocessing capabilities, PyVista, or Matplotlib integration.

 Fluent
 ------